vishvAsa/AgamaH_vaiShNavaH/rAmAnuja-sampradAyaH/tattvam/yAmunaH/Agama-prAmANyam.md

 <details><summary>English</summary>

-Manu says:
+Manu (Manu 10.23.) says:

 > "The issue of a vaisya vratya extraction
-> is called Sudhanvā or Bharuşa or Nijangha or Maitra or Salvata" "
+> is called Sudhanvā or Bharuşa or Nijangha or Maitra or Satvata" "
 </details>

 <details><summary>मूलम्</summary>